-- Direct investments:
+O Direct investments:

-Hesstec (Hybrid Energy Storage Solutions Ltd.): a company specialised in providing energy storage solutions, specifically, the development and exploitation of advanced energy management algorithms and asset operation and degradation models, which allow storage systems to offer a range of optimised services, ensuring that electricity grid connection requirements are met and the return on assets is improved. <160>

-· Aerolaser: a Spanish company specialising in providing technological solutions for the development of advance and applications.
-Specifically, Aerolaser renders service geomatics and inspection based on very high-definition data, designing, developing and creating proprietary sys marked technological and R&D&i experience.
+- Hesstec (Hybrid Energy Storage Solutions Ltd.): a company specialised in providing energy storage solutions, specifically, the development and exploitation of advanced energy management algorithms and asset operation and degradation models, which allow storage systems to offer a range of optimised services, ensuring that electricity grid connection requirements are met and the return on assets is improved. - Aerolaser: a Spanish company specialising in providing innovative technological solutions for the development of advanced geospatial sensors and applications.
+Specifically, Aerolaser renders services in the areas of geomatics and inspection based on very high-definition mass geospatial data, designing, developing and creating proprietary systems thanks to its marked technological and R&D&i experience.

-- Collaboration:
+Collaboration:

-· Space camp: collaboration agreement with the Seraphim Space Camp accelerator.
+Space camp: collaboration agreement with the Seraphim Space Camp accelerator.
 The accelerator seeks out companies in the aerospace sector so that they can contribute all their sector experience to ensure that companies which are at early stages can begin to scale and are ready for the investment process.
 It also forges relationships with some of the most important space companies and agencies in the world.